SeismicSource/seiscat/README.md

 SeisCat supports command line tab completion for arguments, thanks to [argcomplete](https://kislyuk.github.io/argcomplete/).
+To enable command line tab completion run:

+    activate-global-python-argcomplete

+(This is a one-time command that needs to be run only once).

-To enable command line tab completion, add the following line to your `.bashrc` or `.zshrc`:
+Or, alternatively, add the following line to your `.bashrc` or `.zshrc`:

     eval "$(register-python-argcomplete seiscat)"